I don’t get it.

-They run these big companies, selling great products and what do they do?
+They run these big companies, selling great products, and what do they do?

 Double down on what’s already working, instead of starting to play in a field you know nothing about.

-If my friend wants to 10x his investment money, say $50,000, he can
+If my friend wants to get ten times his investment money, say $50,000, he can

-- spend 1000 hours trying to become good at angel investing, learn everything about it and hope to land an investment in the next Facebook (which is almost impossible)
+- spend 1000 hours trying to become good at angel investing, learn everything about it, and hope to land an investment in the next Facebook (which is almost impossible).

-- do the same for real estate, trying to snag a cheap apartment or condo and flip it (easier, but still hard)
+- do the same for real estate, trying to snag a cheap apartment or condo and flip it (easier, but still hard).

-- spend 100 hours learning Google AdWords (or just hire someone who knows it) and invest $50,000 in Google ads, to make $500,000 in sales
+- spend 100 hours learning Google Ads (or just hire someone who knows it) and invest $50,000 in Google Ads campaigns to make $500,000 in sales.

 Which one do you think is the most likely to pan out?